When it comes to all the things you might need to store, nothing is quite as precious, and extraordinarily delicate, as your book collection.

-Eco knows what he’s talking about (he ought to: the man tends a 30,000 volume personal library in his Italian mansion).
-The threats he enumerated—pests, the elements and misuse—are exactly what you, as the librarian of your storage unit, will need to guard against.
-Here’s how.
+Eco knows what he’s talking about (he ought to, the author tended a 30,000 volume personal library in his Italian mansion).
+The threats he enumerated—pests, the elements and misuse—are exactly what you, as the librarian of your self-storage unit, will need to guard against.

 “Don’t wipe them down or introduce any sort of dampness,” said Richard.